emredagli/physics-constants-explorer/README.md

    * Represent physical dimensional constants
    * Convert physical constants and multiplications to base SI units
    * Correctly calculate the multiplication of physical and mathematical constants
 3. Using scientific notation with the ["concise form"](https://en.wikipedia.org/wiki/Scientific_notation#Estimated_final_digits) for input target values.
-4. Ignore errors on the right side of the equation, i.e. resultant error of the combination of the calculated multiplications.
+4. Ignore errors on the right side of the equation (with assuming the left-hand side of the equation is the target), i.e. resultant error of the combination of the calculated multiplications.
 5. Using [decimal](https://docs.python.org/3/library/decimal.html) library to represent numbers with high significant digits (50 is set as default precision)

 ## Python Installation